ManjunathaThimmaiah/pytest_api/README.md

 **There are failing tests in github action, It is due to the fake server which is not really creating any new data or updating nor deleting records**

+### Improvements:
+1. Making methods more flexible and more re-usable.
+1. Error Handling and Assertions: Improve the handling of errors and provide more informative assertions.
+3. Parameterized Tests: Use parameterized tests to run the same test with different inputs.

 ## Contributing

 If you would like to contribute, please open an issue or submit a pull request.